lino-framework/cg/docs/hosting.rst

         The most basic hosting service.

-        In this type of collaboration the :term:`hoster` is not reponsible for :term:`server administration <server administrator>` and  :term:`end-user
+        In this type of collaboration the :term:`hosting provider` is not reponsible for :term:`server administration <server administrator>` and  :term:`end-user
         support`.
 The :term:`site operator` usually organizes their own :term:`end-user support` and designates a third-party :term:`server